gordon-cs/gordon-360-api/README.md

 `api/requests/:id` Delete the membership application with id `id`.

-### Accounts
-What is it?
-Resource that represents a gordon account.

-##### GET

-`api/accounts/:email` Get the account with email `email`.

-`api/accounts/:username` Get the account with `username`.

-`api/accounts/search/:searchString` Returns the basicinfoviewmodel with a Concatenated attribute matching some or all of the searchstring

 ### Sessions
 What is it?
 Resource that represents the current session. e.g. Fall 2014-2015.